MicrosoftDocs/cpp-docs/docs/mfc/reference/crecordset-class.md

 If bulk row fetching is implemented, the framework calls [`DoBulkFieldExchange`](#dobulkfieldexchange).
 To implement bulk row fetching, you must specify the `CRecordset::useMultiRowFetch` option of the *`dwOptions`* parameter in the [`Open`](#open) member function.

 > [!NOTE]
-> `DoFieldExchange` is available only if you are using a class derived from `CRecordset`.
+> `DoFieldExchange` is available only if you're using a class derived from `CRecordset`.
 If you've created a recordset object directly from `CRecordset`, you must call the [GetFieldValue](#getfieldvalue) member function to retrieve data.

 The exchange of field data, called record field exchange (RFX), works in both directions: from the recordset object's field data members to the fields of the record on the data source, and from the record on the data source to the recordset object.